-- Mission Driven by annually reviewing the core statements and utilizing them to drive our planning activities. - Data Based by analyzing all relevant institutional data and annually updating our SWOT analysis to drive changes to our goals and tasks.
+• Mission Driven by annually reviewing the core statements and utilizing them to drive the planning activities.

-- Institutionally Aligned by having administrative and department plans tie to the SWOT, goals and tasks. - Accountable to our constituencies by annually reporting to our Board and community progress made against our plan. - Inclusive by ensuring all internal constituencies are represented on both the Institutional Planning Committee and the College Assembly, and accepting College-wide input into the planning process.
+- Data Based by analyzing all relevant institutional data and annually updating the SWOT analysis to drive changes to the goals and tasks. - Institutionally Aligned by having administrative and department plans tie to the SWOT, goals and tasks. - Accountable to our constituencies by annually reporting to the Board and community progress made against the plan. - Inclusive by ensuring all internal constituencies are represented on both the Institutional Planning Committee and the College Assembly, and accepting College-wide input into the planning process.